zjshi/Maast/README.md

 * [pigz](https://zlib.net/pigz/) (Optional; A parallel implementation of gzip for modern multi-processor, multi-core machines)
 * [lbzip2](http://lbzip2.org/) (Optional; A free, multi-threaded compression utility with support for bzip2 compressed file format)
 * [lz4](http://www.lz4.org) (Optional; Extremely Fast Compression algorithm)

-Note: the optional dependencies are required for the essential features of Maast, but they are recommended to be installed for better performance or additional features.
+Note: the optional dependencies are not required for essential features of Maast, but they are recommended to be installed for better performance or additional features.

 First, retrieve a copy of Maast to your local computing environment